s-mujtaba-haider/Agent-to-Create-Email-Response/README.md

 # Agent-to-Create-Email-Response
 This workflow automates the process of handling incoming emails using an AI agent.
 When a new email is received, the system extracts key details like the sender’s address, subject, and message content, then analyzes the intent behind the email.
+Based on this understanding, the AI generates a professional, structured HTML email reply, ensuring consistent formatting, proper tone, and inclusion of all previous conversation history in a clean thread format.

+Beyond just replying, the workflow integrates deeply with a CRM system.
+It checks whether the sender already exists as a contact, creates or enriches their profile if needed, and even gathers additional company information.
+Depending on the user’s intent—such as service inquiries or scheduling requests—it can fetch available time slots, suggest meetings, and categorize leads (e.g., interested or ready-to-convert).

+Finally, the workflow ensures full execution by sending the email automatically after creation and logging all interactions.
+It also handles edge cases like bounced emails or outdated messages by updating contact status.
+Overall, this is a fully automated, end-to-end system for intelligent email handling, lead management, and customer engagement without manual intervention.